Dandelion Through the Crack

 by Kiyo Sato

-Dandelion Through the Crack tells of a family formed both by ancestry and by the American way of life.
+Dandelion Through the Crack/Kiyo's Story tells of a family formed both by ancestry and by the American way of life.
 Interwoven throughout are the haiku of the author’s father and his wise fables, drawn from his old and new homelands.

 Dr. Kevin Starr, Professor of History, University of Southern California, said of the book: “It is a magnificent memoir, fully worthy of being favorably compared to Farewell to Manzanar.
 I cannot praise its pointillist realism, its Zen-like austerity highly enough.”